The Polwarth Pavement Project

 Great news: change is coming to the Polwarth Roundabout!

-We are delighted to report that the City of Edinburgh Council is redesigning the Polwarth roundabout junction to improve safety, following a campaign by the Merchiston Community Council (MCC).
+We are delighted to report that the City of Edinburgh Council is redesigning the Polwarth roundabout junction to improve safety, following a campaign by the Merchiston and Districts Community Council (MDCC).
 This is great news for local residents!

 To stay up to date, please sign up for project updates, and we will share news and opportunities for input.
 You can also contact us to share your views.